top of page

 Iron

 Iron is used to make hemoglobin, a substance in red blood cells that carries oxygen throughout the body.
 There are two main types of dietary iron: heme and non-heme.
 Because heme iron comes from animal sources, those adhering to a vegan diet only consume non-heme iron.
 Non-heme iron is less absorbable than heme iron because of phytates, oxalates, and polyphenol content found in plant-based foods.
 For this reason, vegan individuals may need nearly twice as much iron as non-vegans.
 During pregnancy, the demand for iron increases as the expecting mother provides blood and oxygen to their baby.
-Because of this, plant-based pregnancies require 50 mg of iron per day, almost double the normal recommendation.
+Because of this, plant-based pregnancies require 50 mg of iron per day, almost double the normal recommendation during pregnancy.
 It is recommended that those following a vegan diet incorporate iron-rich foods like beans and lentils, raisins, blackstrap molasses, and iron-fortified bread and cereals.
 It is also important to consume good sources of vitamin C like citrus fruits, which help to increase iron absorption by five-fold.

 Source: TheChristHospital.com